Returning to therapy in person?

 What to know about the transition from telehealth to therapy IRL

-Nearly three years later, therapists are faced with the question of, “what now?” and as a client, you may be feeling the same way.
-Many therapists plan to maintain some availability for virtual therapy, some opting to no longer see clients in person for the time being.
-A survey distributed by the APA reported that 96% of providers were offering virtual therapy (2021).
+Nearly three years later, therapists are faced with the question, “What now?” as a client, you may feel the same way.
+Many therapists plan to maintain some availability for virtual therapy, some opting no longer to see clients in person for the time being.
+A survey by the APA reported that 96% of providers offered virtual therapy (2021).
 Still, many therapists cannot scratch the same itch with virtual models and report feeling eager to offer therapy in person once again, noting that the relationship can be significantly deepened and broadened in some otherwise stuck therapeutic alliances (Demelo, 2021).

-Many clients have only ever experienced therapy online, so this could be a big shift, one that is both exciting and quite anxiety-provoking.
-As we make this transition back into the office, you may be wondering what to expect.
+Many clients have only ever experienced therapy online, so this could be a significant shift, one that is both exciting and quite anxiety-provoking.
+As we transition back into the office, you may wonder what to expect.
 What will the office look like?
 Will the sessions feel different?
 How tall is my therapist?
 We’ve gathered some tips from therapists to ease your worries and answer some of these questions before you make that first journey to your therapist’s office.

 Ask your therapist what to expect.

-Don’t shy away from talking about the environment with your therapist before you get there.
+• Don’t shy away from talking about the environment with your therapist before you get there.
 Ask them what the room will look like.
 Will there be a chair or a couch?
 Is it cold or warm?
-Should I bring my own water?
-Anything that might come to mind is a good question if it will ease the experience of going to therapy in person.
+Should I bring my water?
+Anything that might come to mind is a good question if it will ease the experience of attending therapy in person.

 Plan your commute.

-Your commute to therapy won’t be as simple as moving from your couch to your desk, but it doesn’t have to be too difficult!
+• Your commute to therapy won’t be as simple as moving from your couch to your desk, but it mustn’t be too difficult!
 Plan your commute ahead of time.
-Decide how you’ll get there (drive, walk, bike, train) and plan ahead for how long it might take.
-Try to give yourself 10 or so extra minutes in case there’s traffic or delays and to give yourself enough time to find the office and settle in.
+Decide how you’ll get there (drive, walk, bike, train) and plan how long it might take.
+Give yourself 10 extra minutes in case of traffic or delays and enough time to find the office and settle in.
 Maybe even scope out a nearby café to grab a treat before or after your session!

 Trust your therapeutic relationship.